Ltran0325/STM32-UART-Communication/README.md

 	  __NOP(); // for debugging
   }
 ```
-Completion of data transfer is handled in similar fashion.
+Completion of data transmit is handled in similar fashion.

 ## DMA Method: